B. Satya Narayan Reddy: Political career

 Inspired by Acharya Narendra Dev, Jaiprakash Narayan and Ram Manohar Lohia, Reddy became a part of the Socialist Movement.
 He was a participant in Vinobha Bhave's Bhoodan Movement.
 Staying out of the Congress fold, he was variously associated with the Socialist Party, the Janata Party and the Lok Dal.
 As a nominee of the Janata Party he was elected to the Rajya Sabha in 1978.
 In 1983 he joined the Telugu Desam Party and was re-elected to the Rajya Sabha as its nominee in 1984.

 Gubernatorial Tenures

-Reddy served as the Governor of Uttar Pradesh from 12 February 1990 to 25 May 1993 and as the Governor of Odisha from 1 June 1993 to 17 June 1995.
+Reddy served as the governor of Uttar Pradesh from 12 February 1990 to 25 May 1993 and as the Governor of Odisha from 1 June 1993 to 17 June 1995.
 He also held additional charge of the Governor of West Bengal between 13 July 1993 and 14 August 1993.
 He was the Governor of Uttar Pradesh when the Babri Masjid was demolished.

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.